LunarEngineer/adaptive-information-tree/README.md

 This ideally results in nearest neighbor queries which are more likely to produce optimal results for queries over a potentially highly dimensional and nonlinear space by mapping the embeddings into a much lower dimensionality orthogonal space.

 This embedding space, by virtue of gradient descent, will drift towards a space that is optimal for *cumulative long term reward*.

+This package was cloned from a [quite awesome template](https://github.com/AlexIoannides/py-package-template); cheers, I owe you a beer or two!